-Candidates must have a Science GPA of 3.5, minimum of two years of ICU experience, and CCRN certification.
-Canidates must also have a quantitative GRE score of 150 or a combined score of 300.
+Candidates must have a Science GPA of 3.5, minimum of two years of ICU experience, GRE of 150, and CCRN certification.

 ADDITIONAL REQUIREMENTS FOR INTERNATIONAL STUDENT APPLICANTS

 Professional RN/APN/APRN Licensure (as indicated by program)

 Graduates who have not achieved licensure as professional Registered Nurses in the United States will not meet the eligibility requirements for application to MTSA.